Tips for Using Embroidery Floss: Starting and Stopping

 embroidery floss on rack

-To use it effectively, there are some basic techniques to master.
-For example, you'll typically work with one to four strands at a time rather than all six simultaneously.
+For example, you'll typically work with one to three strands at a time depending on your needle size

 How many strands of embroidery floss to use